magenta-aps/JenkinsTemplate/README.rst

                  project_url: "https://github.com/magenta-aps/Another"
                  project_git: "git@github.com:magenta-aps/Another.git"

+    * Note: name should be a valid UNIX file name *

 #.
 Add :code:`magenta-jenkins` as admin on the repositories on GitHub.

     Poke Emil to accept the invite (he has the :code:`magenta-jenkins` user).